How Mental Illness Can Affect a Child Custody Decision

 Some parents end up divorcing the addicted spouse unexpectedly.
 Their spouse’s mental illness affected the children’s safety, and regardless of the parent’s compassion for their partner’s problem, they must separate and divorce to keep the children safe.

 Because the effects of mental illness affected most aspects of the family members’ lives for some time, the parent filing for separation or divorce often assumes that the mentally ill parent will not dispute the problem during the litigation.
-However, the attorneys at Kraayeveld Law find that this is often not the case; rather, a mentally ill parent often denies or continues to deny, the problem.
+However, the attorneys at Kraayeveld Family Law find that this is often not the case; rather, a mentally ill parent often denies or continues to deny, the problem.
 When this happens, the dispute may prevent a settlement of the case and increase the overall cost of the litigation.
 An attorney may be able to request medical records or request drug testing if the parent is self-medicating with drugs or abusing prescriptions; however, a parent may claim privilege and refuse to produce the medical records.

 More importantly, mental illness does not always tip the custody fight in one parent’s favor.
 Rather, the judge will want to know how the mental illness affected the minor children.